ati-ozgur/course-database/course-contents/database-convergence-en.md

 # Database convergence

+## Databases add new technologies to their stacks

+1. Objects
+2. XML Data
+3. JSON Data
+4. Graphs
+5. Vectors

+Add links from Oracle and others to this one.

+## Use cases for relational database is a good choice

 You should always start with relational database when starting your application.
 Premature optimization is root of all evil.
 Then, **if needed** add other technologies to your application.